All About Camp PHEver

 Brain damage caused by high PHE levels in the blood is irreversible, so PKU is screened for in the first few days of life and treatment is started immediately.
 The treatment includes a diet low in PHE or a low protein diet.
 The diet is supplemented with a PHE-free or low-PHE medical food product that provides many essential nutrients for the person with PKU.
 There is currently no cure for PKU, but there have been advances in pharmaceutical treatments and research is ongoing.

-Camp PHEver Camp Details
+Camp Details

-Camp PHEver is an annual 6-day summer camp held in the month of July.
+Camp PHEver is an annual six-day summer camp held each July.
 It is for children ages 6-18 years old and is held at Camp For All in Burton, TX.
 The camp commences on a Sunday afternoon and concludes on the following Friday.
 The campers are divided into cabins based on age and gender, and each cabin is assigned two camp counselors who will assist in guiding the campers through their daily activities.
 Daily activities include, but are not limited to, swimming, arts and crafts, archery, ropes courses, petting zoo, nature walks, and so much more.
 Camp For All offers a 206-acre campsite including multiple facilities, two lakes, and tons of open space to run and play on.

 Some favorite Camp PHEver events include water day, paint war, talent show, low protein cooking classes, and formula prep hour!
 Camp PHEver also has a unique menu selection process that allows campers to preselect their low protein menus, so meals can be provided to meet each camper’s specific protein (or PHE) needs.
 Each cabin will participate in a cooking class where campers will have a hands on experience cooking low protein meals.
 Additionally, campers will come together each day for formula prep where they will mix up their medical food product for the following day.
 Even though the primary goal of camp is for every camper to have fun, our campers do receive some indirect education about PKU.